-The following is a sport-specific 8-week, 6 day/week program is specifically designed to prepare athletes for the Sapper Leader Course.
+The following is a sport-specific 8-week program is specifically designed to prepare athletes for the Sapper Leader Course.
 The plan includes a 1-week taper, and is designed to be completed the 8 weeks directly prior to your course start week.

 This program gets progressively harder each week, until week 8, when the training tapers down into the start of selection.
 Don’t skip ahead!!
 The plan is designed to build upon itself.
 If you have to miss a training day, start up back where you left off.

 This is a 6 day/week training program with many 2-a-Day training sessions.

 To successfully complete this program you’ll need to make training for selection a priority during your work day.